Marlowess/Marlowess/README.md

 Here are some ideas to get you started: -->

-- :computer: I'm a Data Engineer
+- 💻 I'm a Data Engineer and a senior consultant for financial companies
-- 🔭 I’m currently working on some personal projects
+- ☁️ I design cloud infrastructures, mainly in GCP and AWS
-- 🌱 I’m currently learning AWS architecture and its services
+- 🐍 My favorite tools are Python, Jupyter Notebook, Pandas, and Apache Spark
-- ⚡ Fun fact: I like to listen to music
+- 🔭 I like to work on personal projects when out of office
-- :house: I currently live in Turin, Italy
+- 🏠 I live in Italy